 - Use the online job posting system, College Central Network (CCN), and post/submit resume to review/apply for on-campus positions.

-- Log into my MCC student email account regularly to check for announcements with available Work Study positions.
+- Log into the MCC student email account regularly to check for announcements with available Work Study positions.

 - Remain enrolled in at least six credits while participating in the work-study program to avoid penalties.

 - Develop a formal, updated resume.

 - Students under financial aid warning or probation/waiver will meet with Financial Aid staff to discuss important policies resources for successful completion of the program and academic goals.

 Upon successful completion of a semester in the work-study program, students will:

 - Develop a sense of belonging to the college and campus community.

 - Work with others, including culturally and intellectually diverse peoples.